tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 General purpose read-test-and-write operation for mutable storage indexes.
+A mutable storage index is also called a "slot" (particularly by the existing Tahoe-LAFS codebase).
+The first write operation on a mutable storage index creates it (that is, there is no separate "create this storage index" operation as there is for the immutable storage index type).

 The request body includes the secrets necessary to rewrite to the shares along with test, read, and write vectors for the operation.
 For example::